chafey/recipes/README.md

 ### Instructions
 * slice cucumbers thinly using mandolin
 * Put cucumber slices in a large colinder and sprinkle with salt.
 Let sit for 20 minutes to "sweat" or remove moisture.
 Wash salt off cucumnbers and dry using a paper towel
+* Cut onion into halves (cut onion in half and then slice each half)
-* Mix all ingrediants into bowl and refridgerate.
+* Mix all ingredients into bowl and refrigerate.
-* Let mixture marinade at least 2 hours or up to 24 hours (the longer the better).
+* Let mixture marinade at least 2 hours, preferrably 24 hours
 * Leftovers will keep for 5 more days in the refrigerator